 Oslo has one of Europe’s most exciting music scenes, with more concerts than any other Scandinavian city.
-Big venues bring in the international superstars, while Oslo’s clubs host thousands of concerts every year.
+Big venues bring in the international superstars, whilst Oslo’s clubs host thousands of concerts every year.

-Annual festival highlights include The Norwegian Wood Music Festival, the Øya Festival, the Inferno Festival, Oslo Jazz Festival and Oslo Chamber Music Festival, which all attract world-class musicians and thousands of music fans to Oslo.
+Annual festival highlights include the Øya Festival, the Inferno Festival, Oslo Jazz Festival and Oslo Chamber Music Festival, which all attract world-class musicians and thousands of music fans to Oslo.

 There is always something on at Oslo’s many dance, show and sports venues.
 The entertainment on offer ranges from world-class opera, ballet and classical music in the Opera House and Oslo Concert Hall to big sports events like the Bislett Games and Holmenkollen’s skiing and biathlon competitions.